samwilson/basildon/docs/content/index.md

 ## Assets (stylesheets, scripts, etc.)

-Every non-page file (CSS, JS, images, etc.) in the `content/` directory will be copied to `output/`.
+All files (CSS, JS, images, etc.) in the `assets/` directory, and all non-page files in the `content/` directory, will be copied to `output/`.
 ("Non-page" means anything with a file extension that doesn't match the default as defined by the `ext` key in `basildon.yaml`.)

-For more information, see the [Content documentation page](content.html).

 ## Output